Tommyssj/Pratham-Singh/README.md

 - 👋 Hi, I’m Pratham Singh
 - 👀 I’m interested in Games and coding
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on development projects
-- 📫 How to reach me ...
+- 📫 mail me pratham.singh2001@outlook.com

 <!---
 Tommyssj/Tommyssj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.